sethetter/talks/talks/deploying-web-apps/slides.md

 ## What if I choose the wrong tool?

-- Paying more than you have to.
+- Paying more than you have to
-- Unnecessary complexity.
+- Unnecessary complexity
-- Tons of features you don't need.
+- Tons of features you don't need
-- Less time to focus on your actual idea.
+- Less time to focus on your actual idea

 ---